xeon-protocol/xeon-dapp/contracts/README.md

 $ forge script script/Xeon.s.sol:XeonScript --rpc-url <your_rpc_url> --private-key <your_private_key> --chain-id 1 -vv
 ```

-You can also use environment variables to pass a private key directly into the `vm.startBroadcast()` function of the script to prevent exposing it in the command line (recommended).
+When required, you can use environment variables to pass a private key directly into script functions to prevent exposing it in the command line (recommended).

+**CAUTION: Always ensure you are using a `.env.local` and a proper `.gitignore` to prevent leaked keys.**

 ```js
 vm.startBroadcast(vm.envUint('PRIVATE_KEY'));